 Now Citrus needs to manage the Vert.x instances created during the test run.
 By default Citrus will look for a instance factory bean named vertxInstanceFactory.
 You can choose the factory implementation to use in your project.
 By default you can use the caching factory implementation that caches the Vert.x instances so we do not connect more than one Vert.x instance to the same cluster host.
 Citrus offers following instance factory implementations:

+com.consol.citrus.vertx.factory.CachingVertxInstanceFactory

-com.consol.citrus.vertx.factory.CachingVertxInstanceFactory - default implementation that reuses the Vert.x instance based on given cluster host and port.
-With this implementation we ensure to com.consol.citrus.vertx.factory.SingleVertxInstanceFactory - creates a single Vert.x instance and reuses this instance for all endpoints.
-You can also set your very custom Vert.x instance via configuration
+default implementation that reuses the Vert.x instance based on given cluster host and port.
+With this implementation we ensure to connect a single Citrus Vert.x instance to a cluster host.